mzuther/Anaconda4u/README.md

 **Anaconda4u** "publishes" the container's ports to the host and uses a self-generated TLS certificate for encryption.
-It comes with a shared folder (sub-folder `Documents`) and I created a few symlinks to make JupyterLab's settings persistent.
+It comes with a shared folder (sub-folder `Documents/`) and I created a few symlinks to make JupyterLab's settings persistent.

 ### Better defaults

 **Anaconda4u** comes with a few defaults that you can either keep or customise.
-A few (in the directory `include`) will be "burned" to the image for security reasons.
+A few (in the folder `include/`) will be "burned" to the image for security reasons.

 Terminal sessions will run in Bash (with a customised `.bashrc`) and I have included the console file manager `ranger` for ease of use.

+## Instructions

+1. install the dependencies: `apt-get install docker.io rsync xdg-utils` (Debian)
+1. customise the settings in folder `data/` (optional)
+1. run `./build.sh` to create the base and work images
+1. use `./anaconda4u.sh` run a new container and execute commands:
+   `./anaconda4u.sh bash` logs you into a Bash shell and `./anaconda4u.sh ranger` starts a file manager in your home directory
+1. run `./jupyter-lab.sh` to run a new container, start JupyterLab and open your favourite browser (via `xdg-open`)

+The scripts `./build.sh` and `./build-dev.sh` accept arguments that are passed on to `docker-build` of the work image.
+So in order to build the work image from scratch, run `./build.sh --no-cache`.

+## Updates

+Periodically running `./build.sh` will automatically create a new base image in case the official Anaconda images have been updated.
+Also, any new settings files I may have added will be copied to your system.

+Existing settings files will not be overwritten.
+Please run `./build-dev.sh` to **overwrite customised settings** in the image with those in the `data/` folder.

+I recommend that you can create a Git branch with your settings and then merge updates to this repository into it.
+This way, your settings should be quite safe from being changed by accident.

 ## Contributors